Our business model

 Our medical insurance business also plays a feeder role in originating and directing patient traffic to our healthcare facilities.
 Customers insured by us may also use the services of competitor healthcare facilities.
 However, we are pleased to see so many patients choose the high-quality services in our outpatient network polyclinics – in the system where they have a free choice of providers.
 The convenience of directly settled claims and co-payment incentives is another reason why our insurance customers prefer to use GHG’s hospitals and polyclinics.
 Our clinics are directly paid by our medical insurance business while patients must pay for and seek reimbursement for most medical care provided by other healthcare providers.
 Our pharma and medical insurance businesses are becoming increasingly synergistic through cross-sales, consolidated discounts and an increasing claims retention ratio within the Group.

-We operate 16 referral hospitals with a total of 2,519 beds.
+We operate 16 referral hospitals with a total of 3,320 beds.
 These hospitals are located in Tbilisi and major regional cities and provide secondary or tertiary level outpatient and inpatient diagnostic, surgical and treatment services.
-Our referral hospitals, which serve as hubs for patients within a given region, had a 64.5% bed utilisation rate (excluding Tbilisi Referral Hospital, which was launched in 2017 and is in a rollout phase) and generated 86% of our total healthcare services revenue in 2017.
+Our referral hospitals, which serve as hubs for patients within a given region, had a 68.4% bed utilisation rate (excluding reseantly launched Tbilisi Referral Hospital and Regional Hospital) and generated 85% of our total healthcare services revenue in 1Q18.

-We operate 21 community hospitals with a total of 495 beds.
-Community hospitals are located in regional towns and municipalities and provide basic outpatient and inpatient diagnostic, surgical and treatment services to the local population.
+We operate 21 community clinics with a total of 495 beds.
+Community clinics are located in regional towns and municipalities and provide basic outpatient and inpatient diagnostic, surgical and treatment services to the local population.
 They also refer patients to referral hospitals for secondary or tertiary level treatment.
-Our community hospitals had a 26.8% bed utilisation rate, reflecting their role as primary healthcare providers, and generated 8% of our total healthcare services revenue in 2017.
-The EBITDA margin for our hospitals (both referral and community) in 2017 was 27.4%.
+Our community clinics and generated 8% of our total healthcare services revenue in 1Q18.

-We operate 12 polyclinic clusters, consisting of 16 district polyclinics and 24 express outpatient clinics.
+We operate 17 district polyclinics and 24 express outpatient clinics.
 Polyclinics provide basic and full-scale outpatient diagnostic and treatment services.
 These clinics are located in Tbilisi and major regional cities.
 Polyclinics generate the highest margin and the management currently believes that this segment of our business will become one of the largest sources of future growth.
-Polyclinics generated 6% of our total healthcare services revenue in 2017, up from 5% in 2016.
-Because of the new polyclinic roll-outs, the EBITDA margin stood at 13.2% in 2017.
+Polyclinics generated 7% of our total healthcare services revenue in 1Q18.

 Organised in clusters: Each cluster includes a district polyclinic, located centrally in a particular district of the city, and several smaller express outpatient clinics (mostly integrated with pharmacies), located in other areas of the same district.

-GEPHA operates with country's largest retail and wholesale business consisting of 255 pharmacies, 21 of which are located in EVEX healthcare facilities.
-GEPHA operates with two pharmacy brands positioning each with a strategy: GPC (acquired in May 2016) for the propagating healthy life style and covering higher-end customer segment oriented on the healthy life style - beauty care on one hand and Pharmadepot (acquired in January 2017) for the mass retail segment focusing on patients treatments and applied pharmaceutical care.
+We own the country’s largest pharma retail and wholesale business (GEPHA) and also are the largest retailer in the country.
+We operate two pharmacy brands each with a distinct positioning: GPC for the propagating healthy life style and covering higher-end customer segment oriented on the healthy life style - beauty care on one hand and Pharmadepot for the mass retail segment focusing on patients treatments and applied pharmaceutical care.
 The pharmacies are located in Tbilisi and other major regional cities.
 Our pharma business has over two million monthly customer interactions and 0.5 million members of its loyalty programme.
 The total number of bills issued at our pharmacies exceeded 25 million in 2017, making GEPHA the country's largest retailer in terms of both revenue and number of bills issued.
-The EBITDA margin for our pharma business was 8.6% in 2017.

 Read more about GHG’s pharma business (“GEPHA”).pdf